MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 - **Grader analysis**: Review done by human graders to confirm whether or not messages are malicious.

 > [!IMPORTANT]
-> In U.S. Government organizations (Microsoft 365 GCC, GCC High, and DoD), admins can use the **Submissions** page in the Microsoft 365 Defender portal to submit messages to Microsoft.
-The messages are analyzed only for email authentication check and policy check.
-Payload reputation/detonation and grader analysis are not done as data is not supposed to leave the tenant boundary for compliance purposes.
+> In U.S. Government organizations (Microsoft 365 GCC, GCC High, and DoD), admins can submit messages to Microsoft for analysis.
+The messages are analyzed for email authentication and policy checks only.
+Payload reputation, detonation, and grader analysis aren't done for compliance reasons (data isn't allowed to leave the organization boundary).

-For other ways to submit email messages, URLs, attachments and files to Microsoft, see [Report messages and files to Microsoft](submissions-report-messages-files-to-microsoft.md).

 Watch this short video to learn how to use admin submissions in Microsoft Defender for Office 365 to submit messages to Microsoft for evaluation.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWBLPn]

+For more information about how **users** can submit messages and files to Microsoft, see [Report messages and files to Microsoft](submissions-report-messages-files-to-microsoft.md).

+For other ways that **admins** can report messages to Microsoft in the Defender portal, see [Related reporting settings for admins](submissions-report-messages-files-to-microsoft.md#related-reporting-settings-for-admins).

 ## What do you need to know before you begin?